realshouzy/auto-file-sorter/README.md

 **``auto-file-sorter`` is a Python automation tool that tracks a directory and sorts files into their respective folders based on their file extensions.**

+## Branch info

+This developer branch aims to enhance the testing process by integrating [``pytest``](https://docs.pytest.org), [``coverage``](https://coverage.readthedocs.io) and [``tox``](https://tox.wiki) to ensure robust continuous integration.

+### Tasks

+1. Incorporate pytest framework for effective testing.
+2. Integrate coverage tool to measure test coverage and ensure comprehensive testing.
+3. Implement tox for efficient management of testing environments and dependency checks.
+4. Ensure seamless integration of the above components.

+### Goals

+Guarantee continuous integration as well as enhance the reliability and stability of the codebase.

 ## Installation

 Make sure you have Python 3.8 or later installed.
 You can install the package using ``pip``: